thisismygitrepo/machineconfig/llm.md

     * https://github.com/ShishirPatil/gorilla `enables LLMs to use tools by invoking APIs.`
     * https://github.com/nilsherzig/LLocalSearch `locally running search aggregator using LLM Agents.`
     * https://github.com/llm-workflow-engine/llm-workflow-engine `LLM Workflow Engine (LWE) is a Power CLI and Workflow manager for LLMs.`
+    * https://github.com/mendableai/firecrawl `Crawl and convert any website into LLM-ready markdown.`

 # Viz:
     * https://github.com/PrefectHQ/marvin `lightweight AI toolkit for building natural language interfaces that are reliable, scalable, and easy to trust.`